 Makes: 1 quart of cultured dairy

 Timing is important.
 L. Reuteri takes 36 hours to ferment.
 It's best to start early in the morning or later in the evening.
-For example, if you start at 8:30 AM on Tuesday morning, fermentation will finish at 8:30 PM on Wednesday night.
-(If, on the other hand, you start at 2 PM on Tuesday, fermentation will finish 36 hours later, at 2 AM Thursday night.)
+Otherwise, if you start in the afternoon, for example, fermentation will finish 36 hours later, in the middle of the night.)

-- An appliance that can maintain a constant temperature of 100F for 36 hours, such as a yogurt maker with an adjustable temperature setting, a sous-vide, an Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F.
+- An appliance that can maintain a constant temperature of 100F for 36 hours, and which can ideally hold at least one 1-quart jar.
+Best two options are a sous-vide device or a yogurt maker with an adjustable temperature setting.
+(Other options that might work are: Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F for 36 hours and hold at least one 1-quart jar).

-- A glass/ceramic bowl or a glass jar that can hold at least 1 quart of liquid.
-Make sure that your utensils (jar, bowl, spoons etc) are very clean.
+- A glass jar that can hold at least 1 quart of liquid.
+Make sure that your utensils (jar, spoons, etc) are very clean.

 - 1 sachet of LR Superfood Starter.